Radzuweit-Analyse/radzuweit-analyse.github.io/src/content/articles/kpopkpch_forecasting_article.md

 ## 1. Motivation

-Swiss healthcare costs have been increasing steadily—from 12.4% of GDP in 2007 to over 17% by 2017.
+Swiss healthcare costs have been increasing steadily from 12.4% of GDP in 2007 to over 17% by 2017.
 In the space of the mandatory health insurance, there is a need for an open-source **fine-grained, data-driven models** that can uncover latent cost dynamics at regional and institutional levels.

 My implementation addresses this need by:
 - Modeling high-dimensional matrices (e.g., canton × provider group × time)